StockSharp/doc/en/index.md

 # About StockSharp

-[StockSharp (S#)](https://stocksharp.com/store/) offers **free** trading programs for global markets (American, European, Asian, Russian, stocks, futures, options, Bitcoins, forex, etc.).
-Users can trade manually or through automated trading, including algorithmic trading robots, conventional or HFT (High-Frequency Trading).
+[StockSharp (S#)](https://stocksharp.com/store/) provides **free** trading applications for global markets, including stocks, futures, options, cryptocurrencies, and forex.
+You can trade manually or run automated strategies, from conventional trading robots to HFT (High-Frequency Trading) systems.

 **Supports 90+ brokers, exchanges, and data sources:** [Connectors](topics/api/connectors.md).

-S# is compatible with any broker that supports our connections.
+S# works with any broker, exchange, or data source supported by the available connectors.

 > [!NOTE]
-> The installation of **all** programs is uniformly performed through the [Installer](topics/installer.md) utility.
+> All programs are installed through the [Installer](topics/installer.md) utility.

 ### Designer

 ![StockSharpTitle 0](images/stocksharptitle_0.png)

-[Designer](topics/designer.md) is a universal algorithmic strategies application that simplifies strategy creation:
+[Designer](topics/designer.md) is a universal application for creating algorithmic trading strategies:

-- Visual designer for strategy creation using mouse clicks.
+- Visual strategy designer with mouse-based editing.
 - Integrated [C#](https://en.wikipedia.org/wiki/C_Sharp_(programming_language)) editor.
 - Simple creation of custom indicators.
 - Built-in debugger.
-- Connection capabilities to multiple electronic boards and brokers.
+- Connections to multiple exchanges, trading venues, and brokers.
-- Compatibility with all world platforms.
+- Compatibility with global markets.
-- Ability to share schemas with your team.
+- Ability to share strategy schemas with your team.

 [More...](topics/designer.md)